 The best way to compare performance is to test a new provider yourself

-Fortunately, in the age of social media, more and more providers who can keep their promises are gaining acceptance.
-Here are a few examples of customers who have made and published a performance comparison for their moves.
-Many happy customers recommend Raidboxes out of conviction and take part in our affiliate programme to receive commissions for their recommendations.
+Fortunately, in times of social media, hosting providers that can keep their promises are becoming more and more popular.
+Therefore, here are a few examples of customers who have made and published a performance comparison during their moves.
+Many happy customers recommend Raidboxes out of conviction and participate in our affiliate program to receive commissions for their recommendations.

 - STRATO vs. Raidboxes: 4 seconds faster and pagespeed of 100